EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Notifications use the Message Broker Protocol (MQTT 3.1 or MQTT 5) and follow the WMO Notification Message Format (GeoJSON) with a structured topic hierarchy.
 Event-driven triggers, like data updates or file arrivals, can automate notification publishing.

 For implementation guidance, refer to [WMO schema repository](https://schemas.wmo.int/wnm/1.1.0/examples) for examples, Appendix E in the[ Manual on WIS 2.0](https://community.wmo.int/en/activity-areas/wis/publications/1060-vII) or [WMO WIS2 Notification Message Encoding](https://wmo-im.github.io/wis2-notification-message/standard/wis2-notification-message-STABLE.html) for schema, and the [WIS2 Cookbook](https://wmo-im.github.io/wis2-cookbook/cookbook/wis2-cookbook-DRAFT.html) for validation and access control instructions.
 Notifications can be published using existing infrastructure or open-source message brokers like [Eclipse Mosquitto](https://mosquitto.org/).

+#### Topic Hierarchy for Message Publication

+MeteoGate layers on top of WMO WIS 2.0.
+Consequently, data exchange in MeteoGate must comply with WIS 2.0 specifications.
+As described in <<publishing-notifications>>, notification messages must be published to the correct topics.

+Given that WIS 2.0 has hundreds of (meta)data publishers – how do we keep the notifications organised?
+Notifications in WIS 2.0 are published on specific **topics** according to the [WIS2 Topic Hierarchy specification](https://wmo-im.github.io/wis2-topic-hierarchy/standard/wis2-topic-hierarchy-STABLE.html).

+Valid terms for each level in the topic hierarchy are published on the [WMO Codes Registry](http://codes.wmo.int/wis/topic-hierarchy).

+WIS 2.0 Global Brokers will discard messages published on unregistered topics (i.e., not in the spec).

+The topic hierarchy follows the pattern below with 9 levels:
+{1:channel}/{2:version}/{3:system}/{4:centre-id}/{5:notification-type}/{6:data-policy}/{7:earth-system-discipline}/{8:sub-discipline}/{9:sub-sub-discipline}
+  1. channel
+    - “origin” for messages coming from WIS2 Nodes, or “cache” for messages coming from Global Caches.
+Global Caches are part of the WIS 2.0 infrastructure – MeteoGate doesn’t use them directly, but see the [Guide to WIS, Volume II](https://wmo-im.github.io/wis2-guide/guide/wis2-guide-APPROVED.html#_2_4_3_global_cache) if you’d like to know more.
+  2. version
+    - Just “a” for now – but we’re ready for breaking changes in years to come such as modifying the structure of the topic hierarchy.
+  3. system
+    - Just “wis2” for now – but WMO may reuse this mechanism for other initiatives?
+    - You’re free to re-use this messaging pattern, and the infrastructure you’ve deployed, for other purposes; just use a different value for {system} and the WIS2 Global Services will ignore the messages
+  4. centre-id
+    -	The centre identifier of your WIS2 Node agreed with WMO Secretariat.
+For information on registering your Data Supply Component as a WIS2 Node see <<registering-a-wis2-node>>.
+    - The official list is published on WMO Codes Registry at http://codes.wmo.int/wis/topic-hierarchy/centre-id.
+  5. notification-type
+    -	“data” or “metadata”; we want don’t want to mix these resources because we use them in different ways / at different times.
+  6. data-policy
+    -	“core” or “recommended”, based on the terminology described in the [WMO Unified Data Policy, Resolution 1 (Cg-Ext(2021))](https://library.wmo.int/idurl/4/58009).
+    -	Use the data-policy value you put in your discovery metadata record.
+  7. earth-system-discipline
+    - Based on the set of disciplines described in the WMO Unified Data Policy:
+      -	atmospheric-composition
+      -	climate
+      -	cryosphere
+      -	hydrology
+      -	ocean
+      -	space-weather
+      -	weather
+  8. sub-discipline
+    - Each Earth-system discipline has sub-disciplines defined by subject matter experts.
+Full details, refer to the [WMO Codes Registry](http://codes.wmo.int/wis/topic-hierarchy).
+    - Sub-disciplines for “weather” are:
+      - advisories-warnings
+      - aviation
+      - prediction
+      - space-based-observations
+      - surface-based-observations
+      - experimental
+    - “space-based-observations” means those taken from orbiting satellite platforms; “surface-based-observations” is for everything else – including upper-air observations because the observing platforms are either on the surface (wind-profiler) or launched from the surface (radio-sonde).
+    - Sub-topics on “experimental” aren’t validated by the Global Brokers, so you can use what you like.
+However, Data Consumers shouldn’t expect these terms to be long-lasting, nor provide quality data at an operational SLA.
+  9. sub-sub-discipline
+    - Refer to the [WMO Codes Registry](http://codes.wmo.int/wis/topic-hierarchy) for sub-sub-disciplines.

 ### Testing and Validating Data Supply